nashmuhandes/BetterStrife/readme.txt

 COMPATIBILITY
 -------------

-IWADs supported: Sigil: Quest for the Sigil (1.2-1.31) and Strife: Veteran Edition.
+IWADs supported: Strife: Quest for the Sigil (1.2-1.31) and Strife: Veteran Edition.

 Compatible with single player, and with Strife Coop Patch Project (https://forum.zdoom.org/viewtopic.php?f=43&t=71580)